 Since 2009 the Health Foundation has funded a series of programmes supporting front-line teams to ‘close the gap’ between best practice and the routine delivery of care.

 According to a report released by the Parliamentary Health Service Ombudsman in 2014, better sepsis care could save 13,500 lives every year and save the NHS £314m annually.

 Early in 2014 the NHS in Wales took a new direction when its then Minister, Professor Mark Drakeford AM, announced a new vision of ‘prudent healthcare’...

 How good are NHS organisations and the wider system at achieving the potential benefits of partnering?

 In April 2017, we announced that the first Q Lab challenge would look at peer support.
 Since then, the Lab has become real.

-Our latest infographic looks at how health is influenced by how places, spaces and buildings make us feel, and the opportunities they provide.
+Our latest infographic looks at how health is influenced by education and skills, and the foundations they build for us.

 The high profile of the NHS in the media recently demonstrates that the health care system remains foremost in the minds of all political parties when considering how to present their policies.